 I have chosen this sleeping bag as it is the lightest and warmest rated synthetic bag.
 To ensure animal welfare, we try to stay away from down products.
 Of course, I understand that when camping out in extreme cold, using a down sleeping bag may be unavoidable.

-Carrying a tent just insn’t practical while Fastpacking, instead it’s better to slum it a little using only a tarp for shelter.
+Carrying a tent isn’t always practical while Fastpacking (unless it’s an ultralight backpacking tent), instead it can be better to slum it a little using only a tarp for shelter.
 A tarpaulin alone won’t have the best protection from bugs or the cold, but the freedom of fastpacking comes with a little sacrifice.
-If though, you plan to do more hiking than running then carrying a larger pack with a full tent can also be an option for you.
-I’ll put a lightweight tent option below too.
+If though, you plan to do more hiking than running then carrying a larger pack with a full ultralight tent can also be an option for you.
+I’ll include a lightweight tent option below too.

 Some trails will have backcountry huts open for public use, but make sure you check first and book it out if necessary.

 This is probably the most minimalist, ultralight tarp shelter for backpacking.
 Available in two sizes: 8’6″ x 8’6″ square or rectangular for 8′ x 10′ tarp shelter configurations.
 You can pitch it according to weather conditions, terrain or need.
 It features fully bonded seams, adding near-total impermeability to a long list of attributes, including exceptional durability and UV resistance.
 Using adjustable trekking poles for set up makes is a very clever use of gear that you’ll probably already have with you.